The Secret Life of Puppies

 If you would like more information on this topic or any other please give me a call at 856-349-2508 or reply to this column.
 I’ll be glad to help you!

-Next week’s topic will be entitled, “Spring Has Sprung”.
+Next week’s topic will be entitled, “School for Dogs”.
 As always Cleary’s notebook encourages dialogue so your comments are welcome!

 Wado, udohiyu, (thank you very much, in the Cherokee language)

 Brother of the Wolf, LLC